 After years of working the nine-to-five grind, Richard is making more time for writing offline.
 Gaining a certificate in creative writing from Humber College in 2019 and remaining active in the writing community, he refuses to give up.
 He pours his heart and soul into his writing, in a way that is difficult to imagine and with dedication that is inspiring, pushing boundaries, writing with a razor's edge.
 Richard was recently featured in Rob McLennan's guest blog about his evolving writing day and through it all, his dream, which was once described as a pipe dream without any foundation, morphed into a goal: a real and achievable goal.

-As far as Richard's life outside of the novels, he now lives in the country with his beautiful wife and baby.
+As far as Richard's life outside of the novels, he now lives in the country with his beautiful wife and babies.
 He is surprised and delighted every day when reminded that he has found a family who gets him.
 Richard loves good beer and anything that anyone will feed him.
-But his writing is much more exciting than he is, so, dive in, and enjoy the thrilling ride.
+But his writing is much more exciting than he is, so dive in and enjoy the thrilling ride.

 WHAT YOU NEED TO